cgalleguillosm/accasim/docs/source/advanced_allocators.rst

 Advanced allocators
 ====================

-In this page, some advanced allocators implemented using AccaSim are shown. :ref:`Balanced`, :ref:`Weighted` and :ref:`Hybrid` has been used in [NettiISC18]_.
+In this page, some advanced allocators implemented using AccaSim are shown. :ref:`Balanced`, :ref:`Weighted` and :ref:`Hybrid`.

 .. _Balanced: